radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 ## Views from Custom Backends

-If the identity data sources you plan on integrating with RadiantOne are anything other than LDAP directories or Active Directories, the recommended approach is to first create a basic virtual view that has no specific attribute mappings, computed attributes, joins...etc. and then configure the virtual view with persistent cache and the desired refresh strategy.
+If the identity data sources you plan on integrating with RadiantOne are anything other than LDAP directories or Active Directories, the recommended approach is to first create a basic identity view that has no specific attribute mappings, computed attributes, joins...etc. and then configure the identity view with persistent cache and the desired refresh strategy.
 This is the process to stage the backend data in persistent cache.
 Most custom backends only support a periodic persistent cache refresh type.
-Then, as a second step, create a virtual view using the cache image as the data source.
-This virtual view is where you would configure the attribute mappings, computed attributes, joins...etc.
+Then, as a second step, create an identity view using the cache image as the data source.
+This identity view is where you would configure the attribute mappings, computed attributes, joins...etc.
 This data staging and virtual view layering methodology is essential for custom backend data source (e.g. Azure AD, Okta, Salesforce...etc.) that are not as performant as directories for search queries and even works well for RDBMS data sources.